Brooklyn Woman Accused Of Poisoning Lookalike With Cheesecake, Stealing Her Identity

 “This is a bizarre and twisted crime that could have resulted in the death of a Queens woman, whose only fault was that she shared similar features with the defendant.
 Offering a gift of a cheesecake, the defendant is alleged to have laced the dessert with a Russian drug and presented it to the unsuspecting victim,” Queens District Attorney Richard Brown said in a statement Wednesday.
 “Luckily, the Queens woman survived the poisoning.
 The defendant has been apprehended and now faces a long term of incarceration.”

-On August 28, 2016, Nasyrova visited the Forest Hills home of a 35-year-old woman, bearing cheesecake, according to authorities.
+On August 28, 2016, Nasyrova visited the Forest Hills home a 35-year-old Olga Tsuyk, bearing cheesecake, according to authorities.

 She and the victim look alike – both have dark hair, the same complexion and speak Russian.

-After eating some of the cake, the woman started to feel sick and laid down.
+After eating some of the cake, the Tsuyk started to feel sick and laid down.
 She allegedly remembered seeing Nasyrova sitting beside her before she passed out.

-The next day, the woman’s friend discovered her unconscious in bed, wearing lingerie and with pills scattered around her — as if she had tried to kill herself, authorities said.
+The next day, Tsuyk’s friend discovered her unconscious in bed, wearing lingerie and with pills scattered around her — as if she had tried to kill herself, authorities said.
 She was taken to a hospital for treatment.

+“She tried to make like suicide,” the victim told CBS News’ 48 Hours.

 When she returned home, the woman realized her passport and employment authorization card were missing, along with a gold ring and cash.